thutahw/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to set the calendar to a particular year
+1. User requests to set the appointmentCalendar to a particular year
-2. Baymax calendar switches to the stipulated year
+2. Baymax appointmentCalendar switches to the stipulated year
-3. User requests to set the calendar to a particular month
+3. User requests to set the appointmentCalendar to a particular month
-4. Baymax calendar switches to the stipulated month in the given year
+4. Baymax appointmentCalendar switches to the stipulated month in the given year
 5. User requests to list all appointments on a given day in that month
 6. Baymax displays a list of appointments on that given day